youngboy/engine-docs/source/schema-history.md

 <h3 id="publish-on-deploy">Publish to Apollo Engine after deploying</h3>

 In order to keep provide accurate analysis of breaking changes, it important to run the `apollo schema:publish` command each time the schema is deployed.
-This can be done by configuring continuous integration to run `apollo schema:publish` automatically on the `master` branch.
+This can be done by configuring continuous integration to run `apollo schema:publish` automatically on the `master` branch (or the appropriate mainline branch).

 Below is a sample configuration for validation and publishing using CircleCI: